 Closing in, I grabbed the big drunk by his collar and belt buckle.
 With a sharp pivot, I felt stitches tear as I hurled the heavier man over a hip onto the table.
 Wesley jerked his glass out of the way and the table shattered, scattering bottles and playing cards across the floor.

 The drunk grunted on impact, gasping for breath, eyes wide with the sudden shock and pain.

 My face and chest hurt something fierce.
 Dropping to a knee, I grabbed him by the front of his dirty shirt and jerked up as I slammed my fist down.
-His head snapped backwards as blood splattered from smashed lips.
+His head snapped backwards as blood splattered from busted lips.

 He gurgled something through shattered teeth that didn’t sound like an apology.